fledge-iot/fledge/docs/building_fledge/building_fledge.rst

 The *-d* argument is important because the user will need to create the Fledge database.

+A more generic command is:
+  $ sudo -u postgres createuser -d $(whoami)

 Finally, you should now be able to see the list of the available databases from your current user:

 .. code-block:: console